particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Servo::writeMicroseconds"}}

 Writes a value in microseconds (uS) to the servo, controlling the shaft accordingly.

-On a standard servo, this will set the angle of the shaft.
-On standard servos a parameter value of 1000 is fully counter-clockwise, 2000 is fully clockwise, and 1500 is in the middle.
+The function write() call writeMicroseconds(), mapping the values of 0 to 180 degrees to a microsecond value of 544 to 2400.

 ```cpp
 // SYNTAX
 servo.writeMicroseconds(uS)
 ```

-Note that some manufactures do not follow this standard very closely so that servos often respond to values between 700 and 2300.
-Feel free to increase these endpoints until the servo no longer continues to increase its range.
+On standard servos a parameter value of 1000 is fully counter-clockwise, 2000 is fully clockwise, and 1500 is in the middle.
+The default values of 544 to 2400 match Arduino devices.
 Note however that attempting to drive a servo past its endpoints (often indicated by a growling sound) is a high-current state, and should be avoided.

 Continuous-rotation servos will respond to the writeMicrosecond function in an analogous manner to the write function.